Seedline-Foundation/Web3Onboard/README.md

 **Pricing:**

 If the Ethereum foundation supports us with a development fund, we hope to make it FREE for all and only sell support services for those that may need it.
 It is not mandatory.
+This is will help us to support and sustain this project on a long run.

 #**Support us to make this plugin go viral on the Wordpress ecosystem.**